What Is a Deposit? Banking, Security, and Direct Deposit

 A deposit is money you place into an account or hand over as security against future obligations.
 The word covers everything from a paycheck hitting your bank account to a refundable deposit on a rented apartment.

 This guide breaks down the most common types of deposits you will encounter, the rules around each, and how deposits affect both your savings and your credit-building plan.
+If you are still figuring out the broader habit, our primer on what savings means and how to build the habit is a useful starting point.

 Types of Deposits